Lesion: Size and shape

 Lesion size may be specified as gross, meaning it is visible to the unaided eye, or histologic, meaning a microscope is needed to see it.
-A space-occupying lesion, as the name suggests, has a recognizable volume and may impinge on nearby structures, whereas a non space-occupying lesion is simply a hole in the tissue, e.g. a small area of the brain that has turned to fluid following a stroke.
+A space-occupying lesion, as the name suggests, has a recognizable volume and may impinge on nearby structures, whereas a non space-occupying lesion is simply a hole in the tissue, such as a small area of the brain that has turned to fluid following a stroke.

-Lesions may also be classified by the shape they form.
-This is the case with many ulcers, which can have a bullseye or 'target' appearance.
-A coin lesion as seen in an X-ray has the appearance of a coin sitting on the patient's chest.
+Lesions may also be classified by the shape they form, as is the case with many ulcers, which can have a bullseye or 'target' appearance.
+A coin lesion seen in an X-ray has the appearance of a coin sitting on the patient's chest.

 Research using lesions

 Brain lesions may help researchers understand brain function.
 Research involving lesions relies on two assumptions: that brain damage can affect different aspects of cognition independently, and that a locally damaged brain functions identically to a normal brain in its "undamaged" parts.

 Sham lesion is the name given to a control procedure during a lesion experiment.
-In a sham lesion, an animal may be placed in a stereotaxic apparatus and electrodes inserted as in the experimental condition, but no current is passed, and therefore damage to the tissue should be minimal.
+In a sham lesion, an animal may be placed in a stereotaxic apparatus and electrodes inserted as in the experimental condition, but no current is passed, so damage to the tissue should be minimal.

 Research with humans

-Humans with brain lesions are often the subjects of research with the goal of establishing the function of the area where their lesion occurred.
+Humans with brain lesions are often subjects of research with the goal of establishing the function of the area where their lesion occurred.

 A drawback to the use of human subjects is the difficulty in finding subjects who have a lesion to the area the researcher wishes to study.
 As such, transcranial magnetic stimulation is often used in cognition and neuroscience-related tests to imitate the effect.

 Research with animals

-Using animal subjects gives researchers the ability to lesion specific areas in the subjects, allowing them to quickly acquire a large group of subjects.
+Using animal subjects gives researchers the ability to study lesions in specific body parts, allowing them to quickly acquire a large group of subjects.
 An example of such a study is the lesioning of rat hippocampi to establish the role of the hippocampus in object recognition and object recency.